 - Gently roll the paper around the roots

-- Cover the bottom of the plants with waterproof waxed Kraft paper to contain the moisture in the roots (don’t seal the paper—remember, your plants need oxygen to survive)
+- Cover the bottom of the plants with waterproof waxed Kraft paper to contain the moisture in the roots (don’t seal the paper—remember, your plants need to absorb carbon dioxide in the atmosphere to survive)

 - Wrap the entire plant in at least two large plastic grocery bags to protect the plant and prevent moisture damage to your box